Stabbing Pairwise Intersecting Disks by Five Points: Introduction

 Danzer's published proof~\cite{Danzer86} is fairly involved.
-It uses a compactness argument that does not seem to be constructive, and one part of the argument relies on a an undetailed verification by computer.
-Therefore, it is quite challenging to verify the correctness of the argument, let alone to derive any intuition from it.
+It uses a compactness argument that does not seem to be constructive, and one part of the argument relies on an underspecified verification by computer.
+Therefore, it is quite challenging to check the correctness of the argument, let alone to derive any intuition from it.
 There seems to be no obvious way to turn it into an efficient algorithm for finding a stabbing set of size four.
-The two constructions of \Stacho~\cite{Stacho81,Stacho65} are simpler, but they are obtained through a lengthy case analysis that requires a very disciplined and focused reader.
+The proof of \Stacho~\cite{Stacho81} is simpler, but it is obtained through a lengthy case analysis that requires a very disciplined and focused reader.
 Here, we present a new argument that yields five stabbing points.
 Our proof is constructive, and it lets us find the stabbing set in deterministic linear time.
-Very recently, following the conference version of this paper, Carmi, Katz, and Morin~\cite{CarmiKaMo18} posted a draft on the arXiv that promises to prove the existence of four stabbing points and a linear-time algorithm for finding them.
-However, as of now, their manuscript still seems to be in a rough state.
+Following the conference version of this paper, Carmi, Katz, and Morin published a manuscript in which they present an algorithm that can find four stabbing points in linear time~\cite{CarmiKaMo18}.

 As for lower bounds, \Grunbaum gave an example of 21 pairwise intersecting disks that cannot be stabbed by three points~\cite{Grunbaum59}.
 Later, Danzer reduced the number of disks to ten~\cite{Danzer86}.
-This example is close to optimal, because every set of eight disks can be stabbed by three points~\cite{Stacho65}.
-It is hard to verify Danzer's lower bound example---even with dynamic geometry software, the positions of the disks cannot be visualized easily.
-Here, we present a simple construction that needs 13 disks and can easily be verified, more or less by inspection.
+This example is close to optimal, because every set of eight disks can be stabbed by three points, as mentioned by \Stacho~\cite{Stacho65} and formally proved in Section~\ref{sec:simple_bounds} below.
+However, it is hard to verify Danzer's lower bound example---even with dynamic geometry software, the positions of the disks cannot be visualized easily.

+We present a new and simple proof that shows that the stabbing number of $\D$ is upper bounded by $5$.
+Moreover, we obtain a linear time algorithm that can find these $5$ stabbing points.
+Finally, we present a simple construction of $13$ pairwise intersecting disks that cannot be stabbed by $3$ points, and work out a proof of \Stacho's eight-disk claim.